 Also, as in humans, canine leukemia may also result from radiation and certain chemicals and possibly some types of viruses.

-Diagnosis of Leukemia in Dogs
+Diagnosis and Treatment of Leukemia in Dogs

 Diagnosis of canine leukemia include the use of urinalysis, blood tests (complete blood count), biochemical profile, and bone marrow aspirate.

 To determine if the cancer has spread to other sites in the body, the following procedures can be used:

 - Abdominal ultrasound